Sin Island

 Sin Island is a 2018 Philippine neo noir erotic thriller film directed by Gino M. Santos from a story by Kriz G. Gazmen and screenplay by Jancy E. Nicolas, based on the original screenplay concept by Keiko Aquino.
-It follows around David (Xian Lim) and Kanika (Coleen Garcia), whose happy marriage went into ruins when Kanika was found committing an adulterous affair, prompting David to start his affair with Tasha (Nathalie Hart).
+Starring Xian Lim, Coleen Garcia, and Nathalie Hart, the story follows a couple whose happy marriage went into ruins when the wife was found committing an adulterous affair, prompting the husband to start his affair with another woman.

-Produced and distributed by Star Cinema, the film was theatrically released on February 14, 2018.
+Produced and distributed by ABS-CBN Film Productions, the film was theatrically released on February 14, 2018.

 Plot

 David (Xian Lim), a photographer, has been married to his flight attendant wife Kanika (Coleen Garcia) for two years, and they live an intimate life as a couple.
 One day, though, David catches Kanika cheating on him with her co-worker (TJ Trinidad), and spends some time apart from his wife by going to Sin Island (short for Sinilaban Island).
 At the beach, David sees a tattooed woman named Tasha (Nathalie Hart), a fashion designer who is practicing her yoga, and the two begin an affair.
 Meanwhile, Kanika decides to repair her relationship with David, but finds herself in conflict with Tasha, who has eventually become his mistress.